 The U.S. Resolution Plan takes into consideration possible strategies for the orderly resolution of KDB Bank's U.S. operations under applicable resolution regimes in the event of material financial distress or failure.
-The strategies are designed to be executed within a reasonable period of time and in a manner that avoids or substantially mitigates systemic impact on U.S. financial stability.
+The strategies are designed to be executed within a reasonable period of time and in a manner that substantially mitigates the risk that the failure of the covered company would have serious adverse effects on financial stability in the United States.